Can Chickens Eat Kiwi? Nourish Your Flock with This Fruit!

 • It improves bone health with vitamin K content.

-• Kiwi fruit promotes the digestion process in chickens.
+• Kiwi fruit promotes the digestion process.

 • It enhances muscle growth and functions in the flock.

-• It ensures the electrolyte balance in chickens.
+• It ensures the electrolyte balance.

 • Kiwis have low calorie content which helps in weight balance.

-• It reduces cell damage in chickens.
+• It reduces cell damage.

 Risks of Feeding Kiwi Fruit to Chickens

-• It can lead to nutritional deficiency in chickens.
+• It can lead to nutritional deficiency.

 Can Chickens Eat Kiwi every day?